Mental Maths Strategies

 I got a lot of number practice serving in the shop.
 It was very different then.
 We did not have a till.
 We had a drawer with compartments for one pound and ten shilling notes, half-crown coins, two shilling pieces (florins), one shilling, sixpences, threepenny bits, pennies and halfpennies.
 A customer might ask for a pack of Capstan Full Strength, a box of matches, a Daily Mirror and a packet of Polo Mints.
 We would total the cost of these mentally and tell the customer the total, He/she would tender their money and we would give change.
 All done in a minute or less.

 Today working after school as a check out operator does not give the same mental maths practice, My daughter tells me that working at the Tuck Shop at home games for the Herberton Magpies would give similar practice to what I did.
-I have helped her bank the takings and it was good practice adding up all the five and ten cent pieces, dollar coins etc.
+I have helped her bank the takings and it was good practice for granddaughter Abby, adding up all the five and ten cent pieces, dollar coins etc.

 Obviously it is not practical for every school child to get such practice but you can use what is readily available in our day and age – the Internet and the App Stores, There are lots of games and apps that will help your child with numeracy and literacy.